JhumanJ/OpnForm/integrations/n8n/README.md

 ## Credentials

 - Base URL: `https://api.opnform.com` (or your self-hosted URL)
 - API Key: Personal Access Token with `manage-integrations` ability

 ## How it works

 - Load options fetch Workspaces and Forms via `/open/workspaces` and `/open/workspaces/{workspaceId}/forms`.
 - On enable, the node subscribes by creating a form integration with `integration_id: 'n8n'` and your webhook URL.
 - On disable, the node deletes the created integration.
 - Incoming webhook payload is forwarded as JSON to the flow.

-Optional: Provide a Provider URL (link to your n8n workflow) which OpnForm UI can display for quick navigation.